 - 33 cm height

 Some users have complained that the scooter is not very sturdy.
 I think the point of this scooter is to be lightweight and portable, and you can’t have it both ways here.

-With that weight and volume, it is perfect for commuters, people changing transport systems a lot, last-mile situations, people that live in buildings with no elevators… the list is huge.
+With that weight and volume, it is perfect for commuters, people changing transport systems a lot, last-mile situations, people who live in buildings with no elevators… the list is huge.

 What the Kugoo S1 Pro is missing